Share this Page

 The International Energy Agency has warned that, if we are to meet Paris’ “well below 2°C” target, 1715GW of fossil fuel power generating infrastructure must be shut down before its expected lifetime.
 According to Carbon Brief’s analysis of the IEA figures, “This is equivalent to the current fleets of China, the US, Japan, Germany and Poland.
 The plants closing early would lose $3.7tn in revenue to 2060 for the electricity they would otherwise have generated.”

-MSCI statistics tell us listed coal companies have underperformed compared to the wider market in each of the last five years.
-According to the Guardian’s Alan Rusbridger and Professor Lord Stern of the London School of Economics, the financial risks associated with potentially stranded fossil fuel assets are prompting some institutions to decisions to join the growing divestment movement.
+MSCI statistics tell us listed coal companies have steadily underperformed compared to the wider market.
+According to the Guardian’s Alan Rusbridger and Professor Lord Stern of the London School of Economics, the financial risks associated with potentially stranded fossil fuel assets are prompting some institutions to join the growing divestment movement.

 “If the 2°C target is to be taken seriously, then current and future assets will have to be written off before the end of their economically useful life (become stranded assets)”